Fang-Zhang/Project-Manager-Career/PM-Career/Project-Manager/Interview-Questions.md

 ## 16. What have you done to improve your knowledge in the last 12 months?
 (What are you reading now) (What do you do to update yourself on the latest software and technology?)
     16.1 List the undertaken activities related to career development (PMP/Writing) 16.2 What impact to your career path
-## 17. How does the DevOps team cooperate with the development team or other teams?
+## 17. How does your project team cooperate with the development team or other teams?
     17.1 Communicating effectively
     17.2 Delegating tasks related
     17.3 Motivating developers
     17.4 Setting Clear expectation and Deadline
     17.5 Regular check-in
-## 18. What are the differences between Release Manager and DevOps Manager?
+## 18. What are the differences between Project Manager and Product Manager?
 ## 19. What are the release and change management processes?
 (Release Management in PMI)
 ## 20. How to make sure the CI/CD is supportive?
     20.1 What’s my CI/CD pipeline framework
     20.2 Tailer it to suit the specific situation
-## 21. As a Release Lead, what motivates you every day?
+## 21. As a Project Manager, what motivates you every day?
 (What keep you going every day)
     21.1 This company’s mission
-    21.2 Specific story (People can afford the home and business in the inflation)
+    21.2 Personal Mission(leave somthing valuable to the world)
 ## 22. What will you do in the first month once you were a release lead?
 ## 23. What kind of necessary skills should a release lead have?
 (What qualities might a release manager possess to do their job well?)
     23.1 For Standard Release Manager